TheBalahkay/adventures-of-the-sea-wolf/content/Chandri/Misc/Items/The Left Finger.md

-Very Rare Weapon: This finely crafted, silver-bladed and steel core dagger has a cross-guard shaped like an open hand.
-It has the stats for a dagger, but it does not have the thrown property and requires 15 Dexterity to wield due to its odd hooked design.
-The dagger’s thin, intricate, hooked blade allows one to hook vital organs, nerves, and tendons without initially causing excessive internal damage, facilitating intense interrogations.
-Critical hits with this dagger deal an extra 2d12 damage.
-When an attack made with this weapon is a critical hit, the user can choose to deal no damage.
-Instead, the target creature being attacked is grappled, and can only escape this grapple with a DC22 Dexterity check.
-If the target creature fails this check, or as a reaction by the wielder, the target creature automatically takes a critical hit from this dagger and that creature is no longer grappled.
+### Overview
+- Damage: 1d4 piercing
+- Reach: 5ft
+- Requirements: Dexterity 15
+- Properties: Finesse, Light
+- Special Properties:
+	- Lacks the thrown property despite being a dagger
+	- Critical hits deal an additional 2d12 damage
+	- On a critical hit, the wielder may forgo damage to grapple the target (escape DC 22 Dexterity); as a reaction, the wielder can end the grapple to automatically deal a critical hit

+### Description:

+> This exquisitely crafted dagger bears a silver blade around a steel core and a cross-guard that evokes an outstretched hand.
+Its slender, hooked profile lets the wielder catch organs and tendons to control a foe without immediately inflicting mortal harm.
+Mastery of the blade demands exceptional dexterity, but grants terrifying precision—critical strikes rend with brutal efficiency or can instead ensnare a target in a punishing grapple.

+#very-rare #dagger #light #finesse #weapon